 Long-term subs can benefit from creating short moments of repetition that happen every day.
-This activity works best as part of a routine: maybe the first thing you do after lunch, for example.
+This activity works best as part of a routine: maybe the first thing you do after lunch or after the bell, for example.

 You might think of it as an adult pastime, but yoga is perfectly suited for children, too.
 It enhances their strength, balance, and coordination, and it promotes awareness and calm.
 See these 10 Commandments of Teaching Kids Yoga for ideas on how to keep it fun and productive.

 Research from leading universities has shown dancing has beneficial effects on the brain.
 It even stimulates reward centers, improves memories, and strengthens neural connections!
 This idea works especially well for young students (grades K-3).